Non-Hermitian curved space via inverted wave equation: Theory

 \section{Theory}

+The theory of inverting wave equation applicable to NH scenarios shall be outlined in Sec.
+II.
+The central result in our Letter in Eq.~\eqref{eq:central}.
 We start from the Helmholtz equation in two dimensions (2D) for simplicity~\cite{Vial2016class, Y2017Direct, King2018scattering-free}, which describes the wave transport for a linearly polarized electric field with wavelength $\lambda_0=2\pi/k_0$ in an isotropic material.
 And an incidence wave $E_{\rm in}(x, y)$ in air satisfying $\nabla^2E_{\rm in}+k_0^2E_{\rm in}=0$ will induce a total wave $E(x, y)$ passing through a medium with refractive index $n(x, y)$, which shall follows